gdhorne/gitshell/README.md

 ## Introduction

-The idea for the Git Command Shell (GitSHell) originated while participating in the "Start-up Engineering" course, during Summer 2013, offered by Stanford University in conjunction with Coursera.
+The idea for the Git Command Shell (GitSHell) originated while participating in the "Start-up Engineering" course, during Summer 2013, offered by Stanford University.

 The GitSHell program, written entirely in Bourne Again Shell (BASH), is an interactive command-driven development environment for git.
 The decision to develop GitSHell as a bash script was taken because